Can I Sue Google If My Dog Gets Run Over?

 So we stand in line to have a human cashier help us.
 Naturally, these self checkers remain unused in some cases.
 Of course, once the technology is improved, the goods will be automatically charged when you place them in your shopping cart.
 Afterward, the human cashier will be unemployed.
 In other words, once you remove the hassle factor from technological advances, shoppers won’t miss the human cashier anymore.

 In my last article dealing with Google’s new driverless vehicles, I discussed the potential driverless vehicle downside to PI attorneys.
 And I also talked about the car accident field of PI law in general.
 But I went into the fact that Google and other companies perhaps could even shield themselves from legal liability by forming partnerships with the government, similar to the Metrolink and Metro Rail systems.
+We recommend having a car accident lawyer of trust on your contacts in case you need it for legal advice.

 Then, a few weeks ago, I ran across another tragic story involving a Google driverless vehicle running over and killing a dog.
 So that really got me thinking about my kids, especially small toddlers, too small or low to the ground.
 Because of their smaller size, they are not always picked up by the current sensing technology.